Now that you've found your sources, it's important to review them for quality and determine if they are a good fit for your project or paper.

-These strategies will help you look beyond less important surface features of an information source (for example, how professional it looks or if it's a .org), and think more carefully about who is behind the source, what their purpose is, and how trustworthy and credible they are.
+These strategies will help you look beyond less important surface features of an information source (for example, how professional it looks or if it's a .org) and think more carefully about who is behind the source, their purpose, and how trustworthy and credible they are.
 The SIFT model (from Mike Caulfield) provides a framework for thinking critically about information:

 Stop

+Could you prove and ask yourself if you know the information source and know anything about the website or the claim's reputation?
 If not, use the four moves (below) to learn more.
-If you start getting too overwhelmed during the other moves, pause and remember your original purpose.
+If you get overwhelmed during the other moves, pause and remember your original purpose.

 Investigate

-Take a minute to identify where this information comes from and to consider the creator's expertise and agenda.
-Is this source worth your time?
-Look at what others have said about the source to help with you these questions.
-(For example, a company that sells health food products is not the best source for information about health benefits/risks of consuming coconut oil.
+Take a minute to identify where this information comes from and consider the creator's expertise and agenda.
+Do you think this source is worth your time?
+Could you look at what others have said about the source to help with you these questions?
+(For example, there are better sources for information about the health benefits/risks of consuming coconut oil than a company that sells health food products.
 A research study funded by a pharmaceutical company is also suspect.)

 Find Better Coverage

-Sometimes it's less important to know about the source and more importance to assess their claim.
-Look for credible sources; compare information across sources and determine whether there appears to be a consensus.
+Sometimes, knowing about the source is less important and more essential to assessing their claim.
+Please look for credible sources; could you compare information across sources and determine whether there appears to be a consensus?

 Trace Claims to Original Source

-Sometimes online information has been removed from its original context (for example, a news story is reported on in another online publication or an image is shared on Twitter).
-If needed trace the information back to the original source in order to recontextualize it.
+Sometimes, online information is removed from its original context (for example, a news story is reported in another online publication, or an image is shared on Twitter) if you need to trace the information back to the source to recontextualize it.

 modified from this source (Andrea Baer and Dan Kipnis, Rown University)